kitamoto-lab/pyphoon2/README.md

 * Get the item at the i'th index
     ```python
     image = dataset_obj[i]
+    image.image() # Get the image pixels in a numpy array
+    image.year()  # Get the year the image was taken
+    image.grade() # Get the grade of the typhoon at the time of the image
+                  # For a full list of accessible image metadata, see documentation
     ```

 * Split the dataset into train, test, and validation sets